 Air Quality and COVID-19 in Classrooms – The Studies

 In the UK, there is a pilot study comparing air purifiers and ultraviolet lights to a control (no devices) in 30 primary schools in Bradford, West Yorkshire.
 The research is aimed at reducing the spread of COVID-19 in classrooms.
 If successful, the programme could be rolled out nationwide.
 The pilot starts this month with results available before the end of the year.
 It is believed that the air purifiers and UV lights may also reduce school absences due to cold and flu infections and improve air quality for those with asthma and hay fever.

 Research in the USA found that many classrooms are poorly ventilated, and that better ventilation can reduce student absences due to illness, both during a pandemic and more normal times.
 “After surveying the installation of air filtration systems over the past year, we found that they can significantly improve air quality in classrooms by lowering aerosol levels, which in turn lowers COVID-19 transmission risk.”

 How Is the Hong Kong Government Helping?

-The Hong Kong government, through the Environmental Protection Department, releases hourly Air Quality Health Index (AQHI) information.
-This helps us to ensure we are taking precautionary measures to protect our health.
+Additionally, the Hong Kong government, through the Environmental Protection Department, releases hourly Air Quality Health Index (AQHI) information.
+This information helps guide when to take precautionary measures to protect your health.
 Precautions are best based on the level of ambient pollution.
 When the AQHI is high, it’s better to be indoors with an air filtration system or air purifier running.
 This will decrease your exposure.